Frequently Asked Questions

 Where can I buy my yoga mat, yoga philosophy books and other yoga goodies?

 You actually don’t need much for your life as a yogi.
 It’s really not about wearing the fanciest outfits or spending tons of money on reading material.
-You don’t even need to buy or rent a yoga mat to attend classes at Svaha Yoga – we provide yoga mats and other props for free.
+You only need a yoga mat to attend classes at Svaha Yoga – we provide other props for free.

 Last but not least: in case you’re looking for the right tunes to sooth your inner guru – Patrick’s made the cure just for that.